How do you send messages to DNA matches that are more likely to get replies? Why don’t Ancestry users respond to your messages about their trees?

 So far, if I were making a choice between who to message first, BO would be ahead of KS.
 BO has stated that he’s a great deal more interested in genealogy than the average Ancestry user.

-Does the account manage multiple DNA kits?
+Check if the account manages multiple DNA kits

 If the person you want to contact is a DNA match, then double check if they manage their own account.
 It’s clear from the match list which shows when a match is managed by another account.